 - HAWTs require a braking or yawing device in high winds that prevent the turbine from spinning and destroying or damaging itself.

-In these types of a wind turbine the axis of rotation is vertical.
+In this types of wind turbine, the axis of rotation is vertical.
 The sails or blades may also be vertical.
 Vertical axis wind turbines are a type of wind turbine where the main rotor shaft is set transverse to the wind (but not necessarily vertically) while the main components are located at the base of the turbine.
 This arrangement allows the generator and gearbox to be located close to the ground, facilitating service and repair.

-Vertical axis wind turbine need to be pointed into the wind, which removes the need for wind sensing and orientation mechanisms.
+Vertical axis wind turbines need to be pointed into the wind, which removes the need for wind sensing and orientation mechanisms.

 The major disadvantage of early designs involved notable torque difference or ripple during each revolution and large bending moments on the blade.
 Later designs directed the torque ripple issue by sweeping the blades helically.